Integrating Medical and Pharmacy Data

 Specialty drug selection, coverage and claims adjudication represents key data that needs to be captured for integration between medical and pharmacy benefits.

 Key questions that address integrated data needs

-- Is there consistency in the language and design to assure the most optimal coverage plan and out-of-pocket costs exist for a patient requiring a specialty drug?
+- Is there consistency in the language and design to assure the most optimal coverage plan and out-of-pocket costs exist

 - Is there consistency in patient cost sharing between the medical and pharmacy plan?